-OpenSea is a decentralized marketplace that allows users to trade NFTs from crypto games.
 NFTs have garnered much attention from the crypto community and internet users.
-These unique tokens range from collectible NBA highlights or artworks.
+OpenSea is a decentralised marketplace that allows users to trade NFTs from crypto games.
+These unique tokens range from collectable NBA highlights or artworks.

-Currently, OpenSea only supports Ethereum based collectibles, but there are plans to extend the marketplace to other blockchains.
+Currently, OpenSea only supports Ethereum-based collectables, but there are plans to extend the marketplace to other blockchains.
 Smart contracts handle the transactions, so there are no middlemen.

 OpenSea also allows users to create their own NFTs without knowing how to code.
 They only need to access the Create tab on the OpenSea website.

 OpenSea takes a 2.5% commission for every transaction on the website.
 Additionally, due to Ethereum’s high gas fees, NFTs go through blockchain verification only when someone accepts a bid for it.